JedLee6/Top150-LeetCode-Quick-Review-Notes/15_Backtracking/102_Backtracking_77._Combinations.md

 ## Initial Thoughts

 Alright, let's analyze this problem.
 We need to find all possible combinations of k numbers from the range [1, n].
-This is a classic combination problem.
+When we see a problem that asks for "all possible" arrangements or combinations, it’s a huge clue that we should be thinking about backtracking.

 The key insight is that for each number from 1 to n, we have two choices: either include it in our combination or exclude it.
 And we need to form combinations of exactly k numbers.